ssiwan/kmt/README.md

 ### Knowledge Sharing
 #### Requirement 4: Allow for the promotion of process and information across systems and channels, as required.

-The DHS KMT is built with RESTful APIs published in Swagger, for integration with any application.
-Using the RESTful APIs, other applications can call on web services from the KMT.
+The DHS KMT exposes a layer of RESTful APIs for integration with the UI and with any application.
+The RESTful APIs are published on DHS KMT website using Swagger UI.
+Using the RESTful APIs, other applications may invoke REST services from the KMT.
 For example, another web application may get knowledge article information from the KMT to display on its web page.
 This architecture supports the promotion of process and information across systems and channels as required.

 ![](https://github.com/dhsynergetech/kmt/blob/master/ImagesForReadme/SwaggerAPIs.png)